undeadwanderer/undead-userscripts/tabun-filters/README.md

 Feature ideas:

 * Looking into filtering by tags but that's not gonna be easy since the original author removed all code concerning tag support when they abandoned it (and I didn't save an older version).
-* Have a vague idea to implement hiding individual posts by id.
+* Got a vague idea to implement hiding individual posts by id.

 ---
 ### Russian